-Eating raw foods gives your body the best digestive enzymes like the protease enzyme and amylase enzyme.
+Eating raw foods like raw milk, yogurt, and kefir gives your body important probiotics that will help to increase some of the best digestive enzymes like lactase, protease, lipase, and amylase.

-The protease enzyme helps with the digestion of protein and without it you will not be able to digest protein very well.
+The protease enzymes helps with the digestion of protein and without it you won't be able to digest protein very well.

 Which could then lead to many other digestive problems.